 Try reading your CV backwards to check for errors.
 Avoid leaving long unexplained gaps and make sure your dates are accurate.

-Take a break, show someone you know who will give you honest, constructive feedback and their advice on how to write a CV – listen and take on board.
+Take a break, show someone you know who will give you honest, constructive feedback.
+Listen and take on board.
 Go back, review and improve.

-Don’t forget to register with your local Ten2Two office and join our unique Ten2Two member community where you can attend FREE CV, cover letter, social media, presentation and interview skills workshops and meet other Ten2Two members.
+Don’t forget to register with your local Ten2Two office and join our unique Ten2Two member community where you can attend FREE CV, cover letter, social media, presentation and interview skills workshops.